Skip to main content

 Frequently Asked Questions

 To register to vote in Pacific Beach, Washington, residents can register online through the Washington Secretary of State's website, by mail, or in person at the Grays Harbor County elections office.
 Washington requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Washington Secretary of State's voter lookup tool.
-For local municipal elections in Pacific Beach, contact the Grays Harbor County Clerk's office for schedules and ballot information.
+For local county and state elections (Pacific Beach is an unincorporated community in Grays Harbor County and does not hold municipal elections), contact the Grays Harbor County Clerk's office for schedules and ballot information.

 Property records for Pacific Beach, Washington are maintained by Grays Harbor County.
 The county assessor's office holds property tax records, assessed values, and ownership information.
 Property deeds, liens, and mortgage documents are filed with the county recorder's office.
 Many counties in Washington offer online portals where residents can search property records by address or owner name.
 For federal property related records, the USA.gov website provides guidance on accessing land patents, federal tax liens, and other property documentation.